 It’s okay for us to make plans and dream dreams and set goals, but ultimately, it’s the Lord’s purposes that will prevail.
 Ultimately, we are to be seeking His will, walking in His ways, living in relationship with Him.

-When life doesn’t go as we planned, when God’s plans are different from ours, when we’re unsure of what the plan or purpose or bigger picture is, we have choices to make:
+When life doesn’t go as we planned, when God’s plans are different from ours, when we’re unsure of what the plan or purpose or bigger picture is, we have choices to make.

-Choosing to surrender
+Choosing to submit

-We can choose to hold onto our plans with closed fists, striving to make things happen according to our timing and will, or we can choose to surrender our plans to God, allowing Him to bring things about according to His timing and will.
+We can choose to hold onto our plans with closed fists, striving to make things happen according to our timing and will, or we can choose to submit our plans to God, allowing Him to bring things about according to His timing and will.

-Surrender is a daily choice.
+Submitting is a daily choice.
 New ideas, dreams, and opportunities are constantly arising.
 Circumstances and situations are constantly changing.
 Each time, we must choose, who will be in control?